cisco/mindmeld/docs/source/userguide/intent_classifier.rst

 Access an intent classifier
 ---------------------------

+Working with the natural language processor falls into two broad phases:

-Before using any of the NLP components, you need to generate the necessary training data for your app.
+ - First, generate the training data for your app.
+App performance largely depends on having sufficient quantity and quality of training data.
 See :doc:`Step 6 <../quickstart/06_generate_representative_training_data>`.
+ - Then, conduct experimentation in the Python shell.

-Once you have training data, import the :class:`NaturalLanguageProcessor` (NLP) class from the Workbench :mod:`nlp` module and :ref:`instantiate an object <instantiate_nlp>` with the path to your Workbench project.
+When you are ready to begin experimenting, import the :class:`NaturalLanguageProcessor` (NLP) class from the Workbench :mod:`nlp` module and :ref:`instantiate an object <instantiate_nlp>` with the path to your Workbench project.

 .. code-block:: python